0

 The secretariat will prepare an informal summary report under the guidance of the SBSTA Chair.
 The report will capture the proceedings and outcomes of the dialogue and will be made available on the dialogue webpage.

-The Chair of the SBSTA will convene an informal virtual meeting to inform the organization of the Expert Dialogue on Mountains and Climate Change.
-The objective of this informal virtual meeting is to initiate technical discussion on various topics to further inform the design and delivery of the dialogue.
+The Chair of the SBSTA convened an informal virtual meeting to inform the organization of the Expert Dialogue on Mountains and Climate Change.
+The objective of this informal virtual meeting was to initiate technical discussion on various topics to further inform the design and delivery of the dialogue.
 Please see notifications for Parties here and for UN, IGOs and NGOs here